Yanelisa1/My-Portfolio/README.md

 Aria is a powerful tool that greatly enhances web accessibility,It is particulary valuable for ensuring that everone can use the full functionality of a complex interface in an ap.
 HTML have three important characters <,> and &

+WEEK1
+UNIT4: HTML NAVIGATION AND LINKING
+HTML LINKS

+When creating a link we use an A element which stands for Anchor.
+We add an href attribute with a URL enclosed in quotes URL can be either Relative or Absolute
+HTTP(Hypertext Transport Protocol) must be included in an absolute URL,It defines the rules for communication on the web and is crucial for linking.
+Relative URLs are based on the current files's location, while absolute URLs starts from the root of the website

+WEEK2
+UNIT5: HTML WORKING WITH GRAPHICS AND IMAGES
+IMAGES